-that yields the same functional form that realized in the mean field approximation, i.e.
+that yields the same functional form that realized in the mean-field approximation, i.e.

-However, it should not be confused with the mean field approximation~(\ref{sigma_MF}), since the electrostatic potential $\varphi$ satisfies the equation of EL (\ref{1.11}) taking into account the electrostatic correlations.
+However, it should not be confused with the mean-field approximation~(\ref{sigma_MF}), since the electrostatic potential $\varphi$ satisfies the equation of EL (\ref{1.11}) taking into account the electrostatic correlations.
 It can be shown that the divergence of this tensor is